Jkatyan/Jkatyan/README.md

 **🏫 Education**</br></br>
 ***Virginia Tech, Class of 2024***
 - Major in Computer Science, Minor in Mathematics
-- Electrical Engineer at Virginia Tech RoboMaster
+- Electrical Engineer at Virginia Tech RoboMaster and SailBot
 - GPA: 3.893/4.000